-In 2020, NASA released a best practices handbook entitled "Spacecraft Conjunction Assessment and Collision Avoidance Best Practices Handbook," which is a great reference for satellite operators with respect to collision avoidance topics (32).
-NASA Procedural Requirements (NPR) 8079.1 codifies those best practices as requirements for NASA space flight programs, projects, and vehicles to protect the space environment and reduce the risk of collision (33).
+In 2023, NASA released Revision 1 to their best practices handbook entitled "Spacecraft Conjunction Assessment and Collision Avoidance Best Practices Handbook," which is a great reference for satellite operators with respect to collision avoidance topics (31).
+NASA Procedural

+Requirements (NPR) 8079.1 codifies those best practices as requirements for NASA space flight programs, projects, and vehicles to protect the space environment and reduce the risk of collision (32).

 Besides USSF Delta 2, several commercial entities are providing tracking capabilities that can be purchased by stakeholders.
-The COMSPOC Corporation which provides data from a network of commercial sensors.
-ExoAnalytic also has a global telescope network (EGTN) consisting of over 25 observatories and 275 telescopes tracking orbiting objects in GEO, highly elliptical orbit (HEO), and MEO.
-The EGTN can collect angles and brightness measurements.
-They maintain a proprietary catalog of satellites and space debris that are regularly tracked and cataloged.
-This includes a historical archive of over 100 million object measurements (26).
+ExoAnalytic and Slingshot Aerospace each operate global telescope networks consisting of over tens of observatories and hundreds of telescopes tracking orbiting objects in GEO, highly elliptical orbit (HEO), and MEO.
+The Exoanalytic Global Telescope Network (EGTN) can collect angles and brightness measurements.
+They each maintain a proprietary catalog of satellites and space debris that are regularly tracked and cataloged.

 LeoLabs is another commercial entity providing spacecraft tracking and support services.
 They use a group of distributed Earth-based, phased-array radars to make a commercial-off-the-shelf (COTS) satellite tracking service targeted to the specific requirements of SmallSat operators in low-Earth orbit.
-They currently have two radar stations in New Zealand, Costa Rica, the Azores, Poker Flat, AK, Midland, TX, Western Australia, and Argentina.
-There are currently seven functioning radars as of 2023, with plans for more radars strategically located around the world to robustly track objects down to 2 cm in size.
-The predicted performance also includes a revisit time of over 10 observations per day for specific objects, and a low-Earth orbit catalog of over 250,000 pieces.
+They currently have radar locations in New Zealand, Costa Rica, the Azores, Poker Flat, AK, Midland, TX, Western Australia, and Argentina.
+There are currently seven functioning radar sites as of 2024, with plans for more radars strategically located around the world to track objects down to size levels approaching that of the DoD.
+The predicted performance also includes a revisit time of over 10 observations per day for specific objects.
 Through their LeoTrack platform, they can use their radar data to perform precision tracking and curate orbit information products for satellites as small as 1U.
-Their system includes an open-source graphical user interface (GUI) capable of displaying all the catalog in real time, as well as fundamental orbit information about each individual object.
-They also offer a commercial launch and early orbit service, with SpaceX as a customer (39).
-Since March 2020, LeoLabs tracks all Starlink satellites within the first few hours after deployment and provides orbital data during orbit raising to SpaceX.
-During deployment, LeoLabs differentiates any non-Starlink objects (third-party satellites for rideshare missions) and provides location and separation information to SpaceX (43).
+Their system includes an open-source graphical user interface capable of displaying all the catalog in real time, as well as fundamental orbit information about each individual object.
+They also offer a commercial launch and early orbit service, with SpaceX as one of their historic customers (38).